HannaKi/Harjoittelumuistiinpanot/README.md

 ## Virtual machine

 How to allocate more HD space: https://www.howtogeek.com/124622/how-to-enlarge-a-virtual-machines-disk-in-virtualbox-or-vmware/

+## Bash

+**Symbolic link**
+In computing, a symbolic link (also symlink or soft link) is a term for any file that contains a reference to another file or directory in the form of an absolute or relative path and that affects pathname resolution
+`ln -s /scratch/project_2002820/filip/paraphrases para-orig`

 ## Interactive session with Jupyter notebook (not advisable?
 Does not work like this anyways...)